RTB House: Betting on real-time bidding

-When the RTB model became a breakthrough alternative to ineffective display ads, with displays bought in bulk, the tools developed by RTB House gave advertisers and publishers easily quantifiable benefits.

-The proprietary DSP built by Romański to purchase and optimize online advertising in the real-time bidding model, was one of the first tools in the world to utilize the auction system for buying impressions of banners on websites and web portals, where ad exchange transactions happen in milliseconds.
-Banner ads emitted in the tool, through personalized retargeting are displayed in local and global advertising networks including the Google Display Network.
+The proprietary DSP built by Romański to purchase and optimize online advertising in the real-time bidding model was one of the first tools in the world to utilize the auction system for buying banner impressions on websites and web portals, where ad exchange transactions occur in milliseconds.
+Banner ads emitted in the tool, through personalized retargeting, are displayed in local and global advertising networks, including the Google Display Network.

-The company bases the appropriate display of advertising space on the retargeting model (through programmatic advertising), by selecting ads according to user behavior patterns.
-A user’s lack of purchase decision on the store's website is used in subsequently visited websites to attract the user back to the store.
-The mechanism is controlled by a learning and developing artificial intelligence (AI).
+The company bases the appropriate display of advertising space on a retargeting model (via programmatic advertising), selecting ads based on user behavior patterns.
+A user’s lack of purchase decision on the store's website is used on subsequently visited websites to attract the user back to the store.
+The mechanism is controlled by artificial intelligence (AI).

-From 2013, RTB House has expanded its activities internationally.
+Since 2013, RTB House has expanded its activities internationally.
 Within its first year, the company began sales in 33 European markets, including the UK and Ireland.
 In 2014, it achieved a turnover of €5 million.
 The company reached PLN 23 million in revenue and over PLN 1 million in profit.
 By the end of 2016, RTB House opened branches in Asia, Africa, and Latin America.
 The number of employees increased to 160.

 Leaning toward deep learning

-In 2017, RTB House's retargeting solution was fully based on deep-learning algorithms in all of its products.
-Into the product recommendation engine, the company implemented deep learning components, with various scenarios for implementing business strategies: increasing sales, increasing traffic in e-shop applications, and supporting cross-sellings.
+In 2017, RTB House's retargeting was fully based on deep learning algorithms across all its products.

 At the time, the company released a paper explaining how a long short-term memory (LSTM) neural network could be used to describe a user of a particular website without human intervention, building an understanding of a user without requiring them to click on an advert.

 Throughout 2018, RTB House expanded in Europe, Australia, and Asia, followed by subsequent offices in the US.
 The company's revenue was €99.89 million.
 It had over 300 employees.

-In 2019, the company changed its business model, by increasing its role as a development supporter and technology supplier for subsidiaries.
-A private equity fund Cinven bought a package of shares of RTB House from its founders, to further internationalize the company, given Cinven’s presence in the United States, and to continue investing in the RTB House’s technology.
-The number of employees grew to 575.
+In 2019, the company changed its business model by increasing its role as a development supporter and technology supplier for subsidiaries.
+A private equity fund Cinven, bought a package of shares of RTB House from its founders, to further internationalize the company, given Cinven’s presence in the United States, and to continue investing in RTB House’s technology.

-Cookie-less advertising
+Cookie-limited advertising

-In late 2021, RTB House released a contextual targeting solution ContextAI.
-It scans 1.5 million articles an hour, allowing for the creation of contextual audiences of users interested in a given topic.
+In late 2021, RTB House released a contextual targeting feature, ContextAI.
+It scans 1.5 million articles per hour, enabling the creation of audiences interested in a given topic.

-In late 2023, the company launched content-targeting generative AI tool based on generative pre-trained transformer (GPT) algorithms.
+In late 2023, the company launched a content-targeting generative AI tool based on generative pre-trained transformer (GPT) algorithms.